nedwors/hopper/README.md

 #### Post Creation

 When it is the first time using a database, Hopper will have to create it ready to use.
 Likely, you'll want to migrate and setup up this database.
-Hopper provides a clean way to run Post Creation Steps - see how you can set this up.
+Hopper provides a clean way to run Post Creation Steps - [see how you can set this up](#post-creation-steps).

 ### hop:current
-See the database that you are currently using for your app:
+See the database that you are currently using:
 ```bash
 php artisan hop test